Sign Up

 Radical Mastectomy

 Radical mastectomies were commonly used in the past but have decreased in incidence in the last few decades.
 It is most often used when the breast cancer is in the chest wall.
 The lymph nodes in the armpit, the muscles in the chest wall, and the entire breast are removed during a radical mastectomy.
-This procedure almost always removes axillary lymph nodes and supraclavicular lymph nodes.
+This procedure almost always removes axillary and supraclavicular lymph nodes.
 The surgery generally is performed under general anesthesia and usually takes a few hours.
 A diagonal or horizontal incision is made to reach all of these areas.

 Modified Radical Mastectomy

 A modified radical mastectomy removes the entire breast (skin, nipple, areola, etc.) and most of the axillary lymph nodes.
 The chest wall or pectoralis muscle is spared in this surgery.
-It is often indicated when there is a focally positive margin, and the tumor is larger than 5 cm.
+It is often indicated when there is a focally positive margin and the tumor is larger than 5 cm.
 The most common complications seen with a modified radical mastectomy include infection and skin necrosis.

 Lumpectomy